-6 2.2.5 Integrated Battlespace for Training
+2.2.5 Integrated Battlespace for Training

-7 An integrated battlespace environment for training consists of airspace, range, and 8 other assets that support the full spectrum of CAS operations that could be encountered 9 in combat.
-Such an environment supports realistic activities, including major exercises 10 involving different types of aircraft, ground maneuver assets, joint command and control elements, and ground-based threats in an integrated battlespace environment that 11 12 requires aircrews to operate and react as they would in combat.
-Since the TASS will 13 train under as realistic conditions as feasible, a location offering an integrated 14 battlespace environment is required.
+An integrated battlespace environment for training consists of airspace, range, and other assets that support the full spectrum of CAS operations that could be encountered in combat.
+Such an environment supports realistic activities, including major exercises involving different types of aircraft, ground maneuver assets, joint command and control elements, and ground-based threats in an integrated battlespace environment that requires aircrews to operate and react as they would in combat.
+Since the TASS will train under as realistic conditions as feasible, it is preferred that the location support a nearby integrated battlespace environment.

-16 2.2.6 ACC Base or Existing ACC Tenant Organization
+2.2.6 ACC Base or Existing ACC Tenant Organization

-ACC is the USAF's primary fighter command and the Major Command (MAJCOM) responsible for organizing, training, and equipping combat-ready forces to provide

-19 dominant combat airpower.
-CSAF directed ACC to establish the CIG under its

-20 organizational control, which is most effective when done on an ACC installation or

-21 under an existing ACC tenant organization.
-Competing priorities at other MAJCOM
+ACC is the USAF's primary fighter command and the Major Command (MAJCOM) responsible for organizing, training, and equipping combat-ready forces to provide dominant combat airpower.
+CSAF directed ACC to establish the CIG under its organizational control, which is most effective when done on an ACC installation or under an existing ACC tenant organization.
+Competing priorities at other MAJCOM installations would jeopardize the ability of the CIG and TASS to meet their stated mission.